Amazon’s AI automatically dubs videos into other languages

 To make the dubbed speech sound more “real” and similar to the original, the team incorporated a foreground-background separation step that extracted background noise and added it to the speech.
 A separate step — a re-reverberation step — estimates the environment reverberation from the original audio and applies it to the dubbed audio.

-In order to evaluate their system, researchers had volunteers — 14 total, 5 Italian and 9 non-Italian — grade the naturalness of 24 excerpts of TED Talks with Italian dubbing in three different ways: With a speech-to-speech translation baseline, the baseline with enhanced machine translation and prosodic alignment, and the former system enhanced with audio rendering.
+In order to evaluate their system, researchers had volunteers — 14 total, 5 Italian and 9 non-Italian — grade the naturalness of 24 excerpts of TED Talks with Italian dubbing in three different ways: a) with a speech-to-speech translation baseline, b) the baseline with enhanced machine translation and prosodic alignment, and c) the system from b with enhanced audio rendering.

 The researchers report that they succeeded at achieving phrase-level synchronization, but that the prosodic alignment step negatively impacted the fluency and prosody of the generated dubbing.
 “The impact of these disfluencies on native listeners seems to partially mask the effect of the audio rendering with background noise and reverberation, which instead results in a major increase of naturalness for non-Italian listeners,” wrote the paper’s coauthors.
 “Future work will definitely devoted to improving the prosodic alignment component, by computing better segmentation and introducing more flexible lip synchronization.”